MysteryPancake/Houdini-Fun/README.md

 ## Scaling primitives towards their center

-For scaling grids or lines, it can be useful to scale prims towards their center.
+Sometimes it's useful to scale prims towards their center.

 First you need to disconnect the prims.
 This can be done with a Primitive Split node.